Good morning, Chief

 "Long Weekend" Independence Day Holiday Drives Increased Spending

-- In the midst of sluggish purchasing power and the outbreak of the Rohana (Rombongan Hanya Nanya) and Rojali (Rombongan Jarang Beli) phenomena, retailers and shopping centers take advantage of thelong weekend to boost sales.
-Chairman of the Indonesian Shopping Center Tenants Association (Hippindo) Budiharjo Iduansyah assessed that the moment of August 17 succeeded in lifting visitor traffic .
-He said that almost all types of businesses in shopping centers felt the impact, ranging from restaurants, clothing stores, to toy outlets.
-Promotions that were held simultaneously made the shopping atmosphere livelier throughout the long holiday.
+- Amid sluggish consumer purchasing power and the spread of the Rohana (Group Only Asks) and Rojali (Group Rarely Buys) phenomena, retail businesses and shopping centers are taking advantage of the long weekend holiday to boost sales.
+Budiharjo Iduansyah, Chairman of the Indonesian Shopping Center Tenants Association (Hippindo), believes that the August 17 moment successfully increased visitor traffic.
+He mentioned that nearly all types of businesses in shopping centers felt the impact, from restaurants and clothing stores to toy outlets.
+Simultaneous promotions made the shopping atmosphere livelier throughout the long holiday.

-- Chairman of the Indonesian Shopping Center Managers Association (APPBI), Alphonzus Widjaja, believes that there are still things that need to be considered.
+- Alphonzus Widjaja, Chairman of the Indonesian Shopping Center Managers Association (APPBI), noted that some things still need attention.
 Long weekends do not always have the maximum impact on shopping centers.
-Many middle-class people prefer to travel outside the city or abroad, so shopping centers are not as busy as on a pinch holiday.
-The main support for visits are food, beverage, and entertainment outlets.
+Many middle-class consumers prefer to travel out of town or abroad, so shopping centers are not as crowded as during bridge holidays.
+The main drivers of visits remain food, beverage, and entertainment outlets.

 Read more here.

-Strengthening the Middle Class is One Solution to Overcoming Unemployment
+Strengthening the Middle Class Becomes One Solution to Tackle Unemployment

-- Despite various debates about President Prabowo Subianto's claim that the unemployment rate continues to decline, one of the solutions that can be offered to actually reduce unemployment is by strengthening the middle class.
-According to the Chairman of the Employment Division of the Indonesian Employers Association (Apindo) Bob Azam, the government must mobilize the middle class, which has a high level of consumption, while strengthening sectors that have the greatest labor absorption.
+- Regardless of the debates surrounding President Prabowo Subianto’s claim that the unemployment rate continues to decline, one solution that can be offered to genuinely reduce unemployment is to strengthen the middle class.
+According to Bob Azam, Head of the Employment Division at the Indonesian Employers Association (Apindo), the government must mobilize the middle class, which has a high level of consumption, while also strengthening sectors with the greatest employment absorption capacity.

-- Head of the Manpower Planning and Development Agency of the Ministry of Manpower Anwar Sanusi said that his office, which is mandated to improve skills, always coordinates with the labor market so that every vacancy can be filled with workers who have the capacity to carry out the job.
+- Anwar Sanusi, Head of the Employment Planning and Development Agency at the Ministry of Manpower, stated that his office is mandated to coordinate skills development with the labor market to ensure that every job vacancy can be filled by workers with the capacity to perform the work.

 Read more here.

-- In order to overcome the potential sluggishness of exports after the implementation of reciprocal export tariffs to the United States (US), Indonesian exporters need to look for new market destinations.
-One potential market that the government is exploring is trade to Africa.
-Countries on this continent have stable economic growth and are keen to receive imported products from abroad.
-The African market is as big as China.
-Africa's population is estimated at 1.3 billion, representing 16% of the world's population.
+- To counter the potential slowdown in exports following the implementation of reciprocal export tariffs to the United States (US), Indonesian exporters need to seek new market destinations.
+One potential market being explored by the government is trade with Africa.
+Countries on this continent have stable economic growth and are receptive to imported products from abroad.
+The African market is comparable in size to China.
+Africa’s population is estimated at 1.3 billion, representing 16% of the world’s population.

-- The products that can be exported include animal & vegetable oils, paper, footwear, wood, and others.
-Although the purchasing power of the African market is still far below traditional export markets, Africa is very promising in terms of market size growth, trade competition, and trade barriers.
+- Products that can be exported include animal and vegetable oils, paper, footwear, wood, and others.
+Although Africa’s purchasing power is still far below that of traditional export markets, it is very promising in terms of market growth, trade competition, and trade barriers.

 Read more here.

-CPO Prices Rise, Challenge for Indonesia to Boost Productivity
+Rising CPO Prices, a Challenge for Indonesia to Boost Productivity

-- A breath of fresh air has hit plantation entrepreneurs who are still struggling with the challenge of increasing productivity.
-Driven by strong global demand, the price of crude palm oil has strengthened recently.
-It is recorded that the price of crude palm oil (CPO) on the Malaysian exchange has shown an upward trend since last May.
-As of August 15, 2025, the CPO price closed at MYR 4,472 per ton on August 15, 2025.
-This upward trend in prices was driven by strong demand, both from domestic and global markets.
+- A breath of fresh air has reached plantation entrepreneurs who are still grappling with the challenge of increasing productivity.
+Driven by rising global demand, crude palm oil (CPO) prices have strengthened recently.
+It is recorded that the price of crude palm oil on the Malaysian exchange has shown an upward trend since May.
+As of August 15, 2025, the CPO price closed at MYR 4,472 per ton.
+This price increase trend is driven by strong demand from both domestic and global markets.

 Read more here.

-Business Matching DKI Jakarta 2025: The DKI Jakarta Provincial Government through the PPKUKM Office held a Business Matching event on August 19-21, 2025 at the MH Thamrin Multipurpose Room, DKI Jakarta City Hall.
-This event aims to support the Domestic Product Use Improvement Program (P3DN) by bringing together exhibiting companies that have certified the level of domestic components (TKDN) with commitment-making officials and procurement officials within the DKI Jakarta Provincial Government.
-Participants who want to participate in this event, participants who are TKDN certified companies can meet directly with decision makers within the DKI Jakarta Provincial Government.
+Business Matching DKI Jakarta 2025: The Provincial Government of DKI Jakarta, through the PPKUKM Office, is organizing the Business Matching 25 event from August 19–21, 2025, at the MH Thamrin Multipurpose Hall, Jakarta City Hall.
+The event aims to support the Domestic Product Utilization Enhancement Program (P3DN) by connecting exhibiting companies certified for domestic component levels (TKDN) with commitment-making officials and goods and services procurement officers within the DKI Jakarta provincial government.
+Participants wishing to join the event, specifically companies with TKDN certification, will have the opportunity to meet directly with decision-makers in the DKI Jakarta provincial government.

-"He who is wise and cautious, will wait for the unwary enemy to succeed" (Sun Tzu - Chinese Strategist)
+“Whoever is wise and cautious will wait for an unwary enemy to succeed.”
+(Sun Tzu – Chinese Strategy Expert)